 The Story of Shravan Kumar

 There is a beautiful story in the Ramāyāna concerning a young man named Shravan Kumar who is devoted to his parents.
 Both of Shravan’s parents are blind and cannot take care of themselves; they depend exclusively on Shravan for their day-to-day needs.
 One day, the parents tell Shravan that they are now getting very old and they might die at any time.
 Before they die, they want to go on a pilgrimage.
 Since they are blind and old, they cannot walk great distances.
-Therefore, Shravan creates a carrier for this parents out of two wooden hampers (commonly made out of dry wooden sticks).
+Therefore, Shravan creates a carrier for his parents out of two wooden hampers (commonly made out of dry wooden sticks).
 He makes his two parents sit on the two hampers and carries them to numerous places of pilgrimage.

 During the travel to places of pilgrimage, Shravan comes to a place near Ayodhya, which was at that time ruled by King Daśaratha—the father of Lord Rama.
 Shravan’s parents are thirsty, and it is rather late in the night.
 They ask Shravan to find some water for them, and Shravan goes looking for water, finds the river Sarayu and starts filling a pot with water.
 While Shravan is filling his water pot, King Daśaratha is out hunting.
 He hears the gurgling of the water pot that Shravan is filling and thinks that it must be an animal drinking water from the river; he shoots an arrow in the dark, which hits Shravan, who cries in pain.

 On hearing the cries of a human being, King Daśaratha is shocked because he intended to kill an animal, not a human being.
-He runs in direction where he had shot the arrow only to find Shravan lying in a pool of blood.
+He runs in the direction where he had shot the arrow only to find Shravan lying in a pool of blood.
 Shravan tells the King that his parents are waiting for him to return with water, and the King must give them the pot filled with water and tell them about their son’s demise.
 Shravan then dies.
-With deep remorse, King Daśaratha finds Shravan’s parents, gives them water and then informs them of the accidental death of their son.
+With deep remorse, King Daśaratha finds Shravan’s parents, gives them water, and then informs them of the accidental death of their son.
 Both parents are struck by grief, and decide to give up their lives, as there is no one left to take care of them.
 Before leaving their bodies, they tell King Daśaratha, that he too will die out of separation from his beloved son—which eventually comes true when Lord Rama is sent to the forest for fourteen years to fulfill His step-mother’s request.

 The Importance of Heroic Stories